Limbos-goodies-for-LCDSmartie/.github/profile/README.md

 </p>

 [LCD Smartie](https://github.com/stokie-ant/lcdsmartie-laz) is a great windows utility for driving character LCD Screens and displaying diagnostic messages.
 The program comes with a huge amount of build in functions but it also supports plugins.
-A n introduction to the program can be found on its old hosting [pages](https://lcdsmartie.sourceforge.net/)
+An introduction to the program can be found on its old hosting [pages](https://lcdsmartie.sourceforge.net/)

 Here you can find few of the updated plugins and skins I've created in the period from 2005 till today.
-Everything is update to work with the latest version of LCD Smartie
+Everything is updated to work with the latest version of LCD Smartie which is build around 64bit architecture and comes with improved functionalities.